College Board Members

 Robert "Rob" Rosen '90 (Political Science)

-Mr. Rosen is the Director of Philanthropic Partnerships at the Bill and Melinda Gates Foundation in Seattle.
-In this role, Rosen leads a team that oversees the foundation’s relationship with philanthropists and charitable organizations across the globe.
-Previously Rosen served as director of the foundation’s executive office.
-Before joining the foundation in 2007, Rosen served as senior director of the Corporate Finance Practice of the Corporate Executive Board, the international business strategy and research firm.
+Rob is the Director of Philanthropic Partnerships at the Bill and Melinda Gates Foundation in Seattle.
+In this role, he leads a team that oversees the foundation’s relationship with philanthropists and charitable organizations across the globe.
+Previously he served as director of the foundation’s executive office.
+Before joining the foundation in 2007, Rob served as senior director of the Corporate Finance Practice of the Corporate Executive Board, the international business strategy and research firm.
 Previously, he served as political director for Senator Edward M. Kennedy and in the White House as assistant to the president and director of advance for President Clinton.

 Bob Seelig '83 (Economics)